opensourcerouting/AFI/README.md

+##### Note: Use of this software is governed by an Apache 2.0 license, and can be found above in the “LICENSE” file.

 AFI (Advanced Forwarding Interface)
 ===================================
 Packet forwarding, at its core, is a sequence of operations executed by a packet forwarding engine (PFE).
 The packet forwarding engine, when given an input packet, performs this sequence of operations on the packet.
 Each of these operations can be represented by a node in a graph of potential packet forwarding operations.
 When packet is given to packet forwarding engine, it executes the operations in the graph that match the packet.
 Advanced Forwarding Interface (AFI) provides third party developers with ability to control and manage a section of forwarding path graph.